Bill’s Clockworks repairs electric Seth Thomas clocks made from the 1930's through the 1960's. We give a one year warranty on electric clock repair.

 The motor in a chime clock is quite often good.
 The usual reason that these clocks stop running is that there is wear in the bearings caused by many years of use.
 This wear, along with dried up oil, causes so much friction that the motor cannot turn.

 Before packing the clock, put padding around the hammers, gong or chime rods inside the clock to immobilize them.
 Wrap the entire clock in several layers of bubble wrap.
 Use a box that gives 2 - 3 inches space around the wrapped clock on ALL sides.
 Put a 2 - 3 inch layer of foam packing peanuts in the bottom of the box.
-Put in the clock, and fill the space firmly with peanuts.
+Put in the clock, and fill the space firmly with packing peanuts.
 There should be a slight pressure when closing the box to keep the clock from moving around.
 Packing peanuts provide the best support for the clock, I’ve had the glass lens break when paper filler is used instead.